Where is the Microphone on a MacBook Pro?

 The MacBook Pro 13” model from years 2017 or earlier doesn’t have any speaker grids and is smaller overall so the microphone is even harder to find.
 For these models, the microphone can be found on the left bottom part of the casing above the ESC key.

-If you look closely, you’ll see a series of a couple of small holes and this is the built-in microphone.
+If you look closely, you’ll see a series of small holes, and this is the built-in microphone.
 Look at the diagram above if your computer is from these years.

 Those are the main locations for the built-in microphones from different versions of the MacBook Pro.